KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 ## Competitive Analysis

-Churches- highly competitive marketplace
+According to Pew Research, churches are a highly competitive marketplace.

 ### Idea Maze
-* Who are competitors?
+Who are competitors?
+* Other traditional Mainline churches
+* Contemporary churches such as LifeChurch

 * How does their product compare?
 * What behavior/expectations by uses might be transferable?